brettchalupa/dat/README.md

-# tad
+# dat

-print the date and time
+A simple Go tool to print the date and time.